deboragoncalves/Exercising-Java/README.md

 # Android Studies

-Exercises in Android that was done during  a training in Motoboy.com.
+Exercises using Java (Android) were done during a training in Motoboy.com.